kletobias/kletobias.github.io/_posts/2022-05-07-multicollinearity_final.md

 ## Pearson Correlation Coefficient
-Another frequently used measure to determine whether 2 random variables are correlated or not and if, how strong, is the **empirical correlation coefficient**, also known as the Pearson correlation coefficient.
+Another frequently used measure to determine whether 2 random variables are correlated or not and if, how strongly, is the **empirical correlation coefficient**, also known as the Pearson correlation coefficient.
 It utilizes the covariance value and divides it by the product of the standard deviations of the random variables.
 It is given by:

 $$r_{XY} := \frac{cov_{XY}}{s_{X}s_{Y}}$$

 The domain of $r$ is $[-1,1]$, with: